Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 Strahd isn't actually at that location unless the card reading (see chapter 1) indicates that he is.

 If the characters ask [[4.
-World Almanac/NPCs/Rahadin (COS).md\|Rahadin]] to lead the way, he declines.
+World Almanac/NPCs/Rahadin.md\|Rahadin]] to lead the way, he declines.
 If the characters ask for directions, he tells them whether they need to ascend, descend, or remain on the level they're at.
 If they attack him, he fights to the death.
 Otherwise, he doesn't leave until after they do.

 #### Shadows

-If one or more characters have a passive Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 16 or higher, read:
+If one or more characters have a passive Wisdom (Perception) score of 16 or higher, read:

 > [!readaloud]
 >